cbev0x/cbev0x.github.io/_posts/2026-02-15-TryHackMe-Rocket.md

 Box link--
 https://tryhackme.com/room/rocket

 This box is rated hard difficulty on THM.
-It involves us
+It involves us finding a subdomain used as a chatting platform, exploting a known NoSQL injection vulnerability to reset the administrator's password, and getting a shell on the Docker container via RCE.
+Once on the box, we port forward a MongoDB Web Interface to a local machine in order to exploit it using another RCE vulnerability to get a reverse shell on the box and dump a backup file in order to crack a user hash.
+Finally, we get a shell via BoltCMS using those credentials and escalate privileges to root by abusing a capability set on the Ruby binary.

 Get ready for blast off!